tulik/symfony-4-rest-api/README.md

 ```

 ## Listing with filters and pagination
-It is possible filtering listed data using **LexikFormFilterBundle** and to paginate results using **whiteoctober/Pagerfanta**
+It is possible filtering data using **LexikFormFilterBundle** and to paginate results using **whiteoctober/Pagerfanta**

 ## Flexibility
-The whole API including contains **only ~2000 lines of code**, gives you full control possibility easily adapt it with an existing project.
+The whole API including contains **only ~2000 lines of code**, gives you full control possibility to adapt it to an existing project with ease.

 ## Extensibility
  Extending its functionality of additional **ElasticSearch**, **Redis** or **RabbitMQ** solution is straightforward.
 In case you need to change something it's always under your